Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 1938 - The William and Elizabeth Deitrick House, 2501 Glenwood Avenue, Raleigh NC.
+Street formerly called Country Club Drive.
 Sold in 1958 to Gwynn and Peggy Nowell who still owned it as of 2021.
 Photos by Nicole Alvarez.

 NCModernist